botman/botman/README.md

 For more complex commands, multiple messages may be necessary to send a response, particularly if the bot needs to collect additional information from the user.

-SlackBot provides a `Conversation` object that is used to string together several messages, including questions for the user, into a cohesive unit.
-SlackBot conversations provide useful methods that enable developers to craft complex conversational user interfaces that may span a several minutes of dialog with a user, without having to manage the complexity of connecting multiple incoming and outgoing messages across
+BotMan provides a `Conversation` object that is used to string together several messages, including questions for the user, into a cohesive unit.
+BotMan conversations provide useful methods that enable developers to craft complex conversational user interfaces that may span a several minutes of dialog with a user, without having to manage the complexity of connecting multiple incoming and outgoing messages across